baileyfrancis/prasanco/README.md

---label2 |  Label for the second sample. **(Please use the same label as you did for Step 1 and 2)** --clusters1 | Specify the clusters from your first sample you wish to align e.g. --clusters1 cluster_01 cluster_03 --clusters2 | Specify the clusters from your second sample you wish to align e.g. --clusters1 cluster_01 cluster_03
+--label2 |  Label for the second sample. **(Please use the same label as you did for Step 1 and 2)** --clusters1 | Specify the clusters from your first sample you wish to align e.g. --clusters1 cluster_01 cluster_03 --clusters2 | Specify the clusters from your second sample you wish to align e.g. --clusters1 cluster_01 cluster_03 --prasanco_dir | Please provide the path to your PrAsAnCo output directory --conda | path to your conda /envs directory", type=str, help='Please provide the absolute path to your conda /envs directory e.g. /shared/home/mbxbf2/miniconda3/envs/

 #### Output
 If everything has worked correctly, you should have a file named `3_msa.fasta` in each of your cluster directories.